11th January 2022

 When Can A Child Ride As A Pillion Passenger On A Bike?

-It may surprise you to know that there is in fact no limits on age when it comes to carrying pillion passengers on a motorbike.
-However, there are a number of restrictions which mean that it will only be practical for children of around 10 years of age to ride as a passenger.
+It may surprise you to know that there is no set age limit when it comes to carrying pillion passengers on a motorbike.
+However, there are a number of restrictions which mean that it will only be practical for children of around 10 years of age and up to ride as a passenger.

-There are no specific rules relating to classic bikes.
+There are no specific rules relating to classic bikes – all regulations and recommendations apply to any motorbike, regardless of age.

 Rule 85 of the Highway Code states: